 Business Unit/ Individual Goals (30%): The achievement against each of the business unit scorecard measures and the relative importance of each measure has been considered in determining the evaluation of performance against this measure.

-Leadership Contribution (20%): The results from the Executive 360° feedback, Vibe survey and contribution to the Strategic Priorities and Enablers have been used in the evaluation of performance against this measure.
+Leadership Contribution (20%): Contribution to the Program of Work, results from the Executive 360° feedback, and employee engagement as measured by the HowÜDoin? survey results have been used in the evaluation of performance against this measure.

 Employees